ogkalu2/Merge-Stable-Diffusion-models-without-distortion/README.md

 - This is a "just make it work" version with minimal option support.
 - Tested in A1111 WebUI 1.9.3 and [sd-mecha](https://github.com/ljleb/sd-mecha) ~~obviously I want to move the codes there.~~
 - [The only SDXL code only permutate for a few layers.](https://github.com/vladmandic/automatic/blob/dev/modules/merging/merge_rebasin.py)
 - [However permutation spec is present as in PR.](https://github.com/ogkalu2/Merge-Stable-Diffusion-models-without-distortion/issues/44).
-[OK, it turns out being entirely different.](https://www.diffchecker.com/WZKq6YiP/).
-I have posted a text file describing the **tensor size** of each layer.
+[OK, it turns out being entirely different.](https://www.diffchecker.com/WZKq6YiP/) I have posted a [text file](./docs/CLIP_G.txt) describing the **tensor size** of each layer.
 This implementation requires matching of tensor size.
 - *Somehow no follow up.* [For example this PR.](https://github.com/wkpark/sd-webui-model-mixer/issues/96)
 - Somehow this original implementation looks correct ~~sorry for not fully understanding the paper because there are way too much maths to read.~~
 - **No pruning even it may not crash.** WebUI extensions / nodes will break.